the fp is health

 Food and Drink

-There may be some risk of tick-borne encephalitis.
-Vaccination against hepatitis B and tuberculosis is sometimes advised.
+There may be some risk of tick-borne encephalitis if you visit rural or forested areas in spring and summer.
+Vaccination against hepatitis A & B, as well as tuberculosis is also sometimes advised.
 Rabies is present.
 For those at high risk, vaccination before arrival should be considered.
 If you are bitten, seek medical advice without delay.
 Take care to protect yourself from the sun during Belarus' long hot summers.